The TBS protecting group protects alcohols in organic synthesis. TBS is deprotected with fluoride anions (e.g., TBAF) or strong acids.

 In a vial, SM (2043 mg, 2.5mmol) was added and dissolved in 60 mL of acetonitrile.
 Then, morpholine (647 uL, 7.5mmol) was added while stirring.
 The reaction was stirred at room temperature for 24 hours, formation of product and full conversion was confirmed by LC-MS. The reaction was quenched by addition of water and extracted with DCM.
 The organic 9 phases were combined and washed with aqueous LiCl 5%, dried with sodium sulphate and filtered.
 The solvent was evaporated and crude product the crude product was purified by silica gel flash chromatography (0-5% MeOH in DCM).

-N-Cbz is orthogonal to numerous protecting groups (stable to bases and acids).
-Its deprotection is unique but it does have similarities to other PGs.
+N-Cbz is unique because it’s orthogonal to numerous protecting groups (stable to bases and acids). ➡️ What you’ll learn here:

 What is the Cbz Protecting Group?